TheoFEM-TUM/FLOW-OTTER/docs/setup.md

 ## External software
-This project manages communication, workflow integration, and pre- and post-processing for several external software packages.

-To access the full functionality of this project, all external codes listed below must be installed.
+To access the full functionality of `Flow-Otter`, all external codes listed below must be installed.
 However, if you only require specific features, you may install only the corresponding dependencies.

 Below is an overview of the supported external tools, including their installation links and their roles within the workflow.